 Returns processes and reducing returns

-Returned products have some of the biggest impact on the environment within the e-commerce space.
-Every product that is returned is shipped twice, and has potential to waste packaging, all for no actual utility.
+Returned products have some of the biggest impacts on the environment within the e-commerce space.
+Every product that is returned is shipped twice and has the potential to waste packaging, all for no actual utility.

 PIM Systems can have a huge impact on reducing returns.
 If companies provide more accurate and transparent product information, consumers are less likely to order something they don’t want or that doesn’t suit them (sizing, colour, etc).